 For decades, Coastal Wildlife Club (CWC) turtle patrollers on Manasota Key in southwest Florida have encountered crab traps washed onto nesting beaches.
 Some are in good condition with current permits and tags.
 Others are clearly trash.
 In neither case was it possible for patrollers to remove the traps from nesting habitat.

-Touching or moving traps without authorization is a third-degree felony (Florida Administrative Code 68B-55).
+Touching or moving traps without authorization is a third-degree felony

 Over the years we contacted local and state agencies for guidance regarding removal.
 No one provided specific information that would be helpful in addressing this problem.
-Traps remained on the beaches, often for years - obstructions to nesting sea turtles and to beach walkers
+Traps remained on the beaches, often for years - obstructions to nesting sea turtles and to beach walkers.

 At the Florida Marine Turtle Permit Holder Meeting in January 2020, in a presentation on Florida's Marine Debris Program, a permitting process was outlined authorizing legal removal of crab traps by groups such as ours.